| | |

 Best DIY cheap soil moisture sensor

-My first version of my cheap soil moisture sensor has worked great for me but it did have a couple flaws.
-The first issue was construction, though I had great luck on my first attempt though after trying to recreate additional sensors given the small amount of gypsum between the sensor and the probes were so thin it was extremely easy to crack the sensor and I normally have about a 25% success rate on later creations (must have had beginners luck on the first one.
+My first version of my cheap soil moisture sensor worked great, but it had a couple of flaws.
+The first issue was construction.
+I had great luck on my first attempt, but after trying to recreate additional sensors the thin layer of gypsum between the sensor and the probes made it extremely easy to crack.
+My success rate on later attempts dropped to about 25%.
+Beginners luck, apparently.

 The second issue was durability.
-Given we are playing with gypsum and as it is suspended in water it will eventually breakdown and there is very little we can do about it.
-Though with my latest changes to my automated grow box which includes automated watering based on moisture content I want to ensure my measurements stay accurate throughout the season.
-To help with this I have decided to increase the sensors size and also am using galvanized nails to prevent rusting.
-After a few attempts I have come up what I feel is a pretty foolproof method of creating a moisture sensor.
+Gypsum suspended in water will eventually break down, and there is not much you can do about that.
+With my automated grow box handling watering based on moisture readings, I needed measurements that stayed accurate throughout the season.
+So I increased the sensor size and switched to galvanized nails to prevent rusting.
+After a few attempts I landed on what feels like a pretty foolproof method.

 How it works:

-There were many questions in the comments in the previous post so hopefully I can clear this up a little here.
+There were a lot of questions in the comments on the previous post, so hopefully this clears things up a bit.

 Technically a gypsum block measures soil water tension.
-When the gypsum block is dry it is not possible for electricity to pass between the probes, essentially making the probe an insulator with infinite resistance.
+When the block is dry, electricity can’t pass between the probes.
+Infinite resistance.
+The block is basically an insulator.

 Parts for cheap soil moisture sensor: